Consistency beats brilliance: 3 ways to make improvement business as usual.

-Start from the top, value every level
+Start from the top, value every level.

 Like most changes to a business culture, support for embedding continuous process improvement into your everyday has to come from the top.
-Managers and leaders in the business must walk the talk, give staff time to work on improving what they do, and recognise and communicate successes.
+Managers and leaders in the business must walk the talk, give staff time to work on improving what they do, and recognize and communicate successes.

 Change has to start at the top, but to transform “the way we work”, leaders must also listen to ideas from every level of the business and support putting them in place.
 Leaders must recognise that everyone within their organisation can and should contribute across every point of the customer journey.

-Make processes simple & accessible
+Make processes simple & accessible.

 It seems like a basic thing, but it’s critical – to keep process management alive processes must be accessible and simple.
 When processes are simple to find, and easy to use and improve, it removes the logistical barriers that are often the death of BPM efforts.
 Simple steps like embedding process links into everyday systems, including process improvement in new staff inductions, and keeping change visible in newsletters and on company intranets can make a big difference.
 All these steps work together to make process management easier – and just another part of everyday work.

-Create incentives to engage
+Create incentives to engage.

 While linking process improvement to individual KPIs and performance objectives is vital, so too is encouraging engagement.
 After all, you’re asking your people to proactively look for ways they could be working better.
 That takes a level of engagement that goes far beyond clocking in and clocking out.
 There were some great ideas discussed that can help to create and retain engagement, including:

-→ Give prizes
+→ Give prizes.

 Boost participation and engagement with small rewards like a Crunchie bar to the person with the most up up-to-date processes or dashboard.

-→ Feed people
+→ Feed people.

 Regular meetings to discuss business process management are essential - offering food as an additional selling point on the invite can help get people to prioritise the meeting in their schedule.

-→ Make it a game
+→ Make it a game.

 Gamify process improvement – set challenges and competitions, with spot prizes for employees who have provided feedback or who have up to date processes.
 Or start a quiz or treasure hunt where staff can find the answers embedded in processes.